yogeshbombepune/easy_report/README.md

 # Report Automation

-Report Automation is a Java library for dealing with generate date deriven report .
+Report Automation is a Java library for dealing with generate data driven report .

 ## Installation